qbetterk/ParlAI/README.md

  - [Plug into Facebook Messenger](https://parl.ai/docs/tutorial_chat_service.html)

-## Examples
+## MultiWOZ2.2+
-To modify the Multiwoz2.2 and generate the new 2.2+ version:
+To modify the MultiWOZ2.2 and generate the new 2.2+ version:
 ```bash
 parlai analyze_multiwoz.py
 ```